Son of Batman (2014) starring the voice talents of Jason O’Mara, Stuart Allan, Thomas Gibson,Morena Baccarin, Giancarlo Esposito, Sean Maher

 Synopsis of Son of Batman

 Unknown to Batman (Jason O’Mara), he has had a child with Talia (Morena Baccarin), the daughter of his arch-enemy Ra’s al Ghul (Giancarlo Esposito) — the head of the League of Assassins.
-Ra’s is murdered by Deathstroke (Thomas Gibson), who wants to take over the League and rule the world with an army of mutant ninja man-bats!
-But Ra’s al Ghul’s grandson (Stuart Allan) is determined to stop him, at all costs — and not caring about who gets hurt along the way.
+Deathstroke (Thomas Gibson) murders Ra’s.
+He wants to take over the League and rule the world with an army of mutant ninja man-bats!
+But Ra’s al Ghul’s grandson (Stuart Allan) is determined to stop him, at all costs.
+And doesn’t care about who gets hurt along the way.
 Batman (and Nightwing, the former Robin) try to turn his quest for vengeance to something more productive and help mentor him to become a better person in the process.

 Review of Son of Batman